William G. Curlin: Bishop of Charlotte

-John Paul II appointed Curlin as the third bishop of the Diocese of Charlotte on February 22, 1994; he was installed on April 13, 1994.
+John Paul II appointed Curlin as the third bishop of Charlotte on February 22, 1994; he was installed on April 13, 1994.

 Curtin started the first affordable housing initiative in the diocese and concentrated on ministry to the elderly, sick and dying.
 As bishop, Curlin continued his ministry to the poor, ordained 28 men to the priesthood and opened numerous Churches throughout the diocese.
-On June 13, 1995, Curlin invited Mother Teresa to speak at the Charlotte Coliseum, drawing a crowd of over 19,000.
-In 1995, Curlin stated that any priest in the diocese who had been accused of sexual abuse of a minor would be immediately removed from ministry.
+In June 1995, Curlin invited Mother Teresa to speak at the Charlotte Coliseum, drawing a crowd of over 19,000.
+That same year, Curlin stated that any priest in the diocese who had been accused of sexual abuse of a minor would be immediately removed from ministry.

 When Mother Teresa died in 1997, Curlin travelled to Calcutta, India, to attend her funeral as a representative of the US Conference of Catholic Bishops.

 Retirement and legacy

-On September 10, 2002, John Paul II accepted Curlin's resignation as bishop of the Diocese of Charlotte.
+On September 10, 2002, John Paul II accepted Curlin's resignation as bishop of Charlotte.
 William Curlin died in Charlotte on December 23, 2017, at age 90.